Fade BG Image

 "That said, the owner is responsible if an untrained slave causes trouble, right?
 I heard some even use that to frame their owner and wait to be bought again."

-"Hahaha, that's a legendary rarity.
+"Hahaha, that's legendarily rare.
 Usually they'd be disposed of as bad stock.
 Or they were in cahoots with the slaver."

-So my seniors were trying to spook me, huh?
-Well, saying it strongly helps me stay cautious, so thanks.
+So my seniors were just trying to spook me, huh?
+Well, putting it that strongly does help me stay cautious, so thanks.

 Worst case, I can just not take the slave out of storage space.
 No problem.
 Probably.
 Yeah.